-- Summer and Fall 2020 Reading and Writing Placement for Native English Speakers
+- Reading and Writing Placement for Native English Speakers

-- Summer and Fall 2020 ELS Reading and Writing Placement for Non-Native English Speakers
+- ELS Reading and Writing Placement for Non-Native English Speakers

 Other ways to meet writing proficiency requirements:

-- 2.6 cumulative non-weighted GPA on a 4.0 scale, or equivalent, with a minimum of 7 high school semesters.
+- 2.6 cumulative non-weighted GPA on a 4.0 scale, 3.25 GPA on a 5.0 scale, with a minimum of 7 high school semesters.
 Proof of GPA must be provided.*

 - ACT composite score of 20 or higher.
 Proof of score must be provided.